The Origins of Totalitarianism: Mechanics of totalitarian movements

 The book's final section is devoted to describing the mechanics of totalitarian movements by focusing on Nazi Germany and the Soviet Union.
 Here, Arendt discusses the transformation of classes into masses, the role of propaganda in dealing with the non-totalitarian world, and the use of terror, essential to this form of government.
-Totalitarian movements are fundamentally different from autocratic regimes, says Arendt, insofar as autocratic regimes seek only to gain absolute political power and to outlaw opposition, while totalitarian regimes seek to dominate every aspect of everyone's life as a prelude to world domination.
+Then she states that totalitarian movements are fundamentally different from autocratic regimes.
+While autocracies aim solely for absolute political power and to suppress opposition, totalitarian regimes strive to control every aspect of individuals' lives, as a step toward global domination.
 She states: ...
 Intellectual, spiritual, and artistic initiative is as dangerous to totalitarianism as the gangster initiative of the mob, and both are more dangerous than mere political opposition.
 The consistent persecution of every higher form of intellectual activity by the new mass leaders springs from more than their natural resentment against everything they cannot understand.
 Total domination does not allow for free initiative in any field of life, for any activity that is not entirely predictable.
 Totalitarianism in power invariably replaces all first-rate talents, regardless of their sympathies, with those crackpots and fools whose lack of intelligence and creativity is still the best guarantee of their loyalty.

 Hannah Arendt considers the Soviet and Nazi regimes alongside European colonies in Africa and Asia, as their later and gruesome transformation due to the effect of imperial boomerang.
 She analyzes Russian pan-Slavism as a stage in the development of racism and totalitarianism.
 Her analysis was continued by Alexander Etkind in the book "Internal colonization: Russia's imperial experience".

 Arendt discusses the use of front organizations, fake governmental agencies, and esoteric doctrines as a means of concealing the radical nature of totalitarian aims from the non-totalitarian world.
 Near the end of the book, Arendt writes that loneliness is a precondition for totalitarian domination, with people who are socially isolated being more likely to be attracted to totalitarian ideology and movements.